LucasDelfino92/morrowindsharp/mw#.md

 [**Nimble Armor**](https://www.nexusmods.com/morrowind/mods/48251)
 Makes armor contribute to player and NPCs' evasion modifier as well as allowing evading attacks to practice Unarmored and Light Armor skills.
 Optionally makes Unarmored fully focused on evading attacks.

-> Though *not* a framework, it is very much recommend if you want to run Better Character Classes, BTB's Game Improvements, or Balanced Passsive Races and Birthsigns.
+> Though *not* a framework, it is very much recommended if you want to run Better Character Classes, BTB's Game Improvements, or Balanced Passive Races and Birthsigns.
 Without Nimble Armor, the class and race edits done by any of these mods can lead to NPCs going unarmored.

 [**Skills Module**](https://www.nexusmods.com/morrowind/mods/46034)
 A lua-based framework that allows you to easily create new skills in Morrowind with just a few lines of code.